incoming-inc/ios-template-app/widget-integration.md

 layout: default
 ---

-The Incoming PVN widget uses the app extensions feature of iOS 8 and later, to play the last notified video right within the iOS Notification centre.
+The Sourse PVN widget uses the app extensions feature of iOS 8 and later, to play the last notified video right within the iOS Notification centre.
 When tapped, the widget opens your application and resume playing the PVN video.
 This document describes how to integrate the widget in your application.

 ## Widget types ##

-The Incoming PVN widget can be configured in three mode:
+The Sourse PVN widget can be configured in three mode:

 * Video widget: the widget plays video straight in the Today view.
 The video player start muted by default, and can be unmuted by the user.
 * Static thumbnail: the widget shows the thumbnail, title and duration of the video